How To Get Insurance To Pay for Roof Replacement

 It’s important to review the insurance company’s payout proposal carefully and discuss any discrepancies with your agent.

-What to do if your roof insurance claim is denied or underpaid
+How To Get Insurance To Pay for Roof Replacement if your roof insurance claim is denied or underpaid

 If your insurance claim is denied or you feel the payout is insufficient, it’s important to understand your rights to appeal.
 Review the insurance company’s denial or underpayment notice carefully, understand the reasons provided, and prepare to submit additional documentation or evidence if necessary.